ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 Note:
 - The scanned device or network must be in the same IP range as the computer.

+- To perform the TCP/IP Scanner it is NOT NECESSARY to establish a valid connection, just press the connection button.

 ***
 ## Wide vision function